Surface Finishing Plating Line Daily Log

 How to use this template

-- 4. Note any deviation, describe the corrective action taken, and mark whether follow-up is required before the shift ends.
+- If any value is out of range, document the corrective action taken, notify the supervisor when required, and mark whether follow-up is needed before the next run.

 Best practices